Chart / Charts / Chart Types / Cartesian / Series / Bar Series

 bar.WidthGapFactor = 0.5;

-Modifying the bar depth is similar with the exception that you must modify DepthSizeMode, Depth and DepthGapFactor properties respectively.
+Modifying the bar depth is similar with the exception that you must modify DepthSizeMode, Depth, and DepthGapFactor properties respectively.

 Creating a Stacked Bar Chart

 A stacked bar chart displays several series stacked so that there is a single column for each category.
 The height of each column is determined by the total of all series values for the category.
 Stacked bar charts are displayed with several NBarSeries objects.
 The MultiBarMode property of the first bar series must be set to ENMultiBarMode.Series.
 The MultiBarMode property of the subsequent bar series must be set to ENMultiBarMode.Stacked or ENMultiBarMode.StackedPercent.
-The following example demonstrates how to create a stack bar chart with two stacks:
+The following example demonstrates how to create a stack bar chart with two series:

 C#